 this slang term to mean "oof" or "that sucks."

 Ex.
 "I flunked my math test!"
 "RIP"

-This is an abbreviation for the phrase "shaking my head" which is a term used to convey
+This is an acronym for "shaking my head" which is a phrase used to convey

 Ex.
 "You don't know how to use a snapchat filter?
 SMH"